 Bring your own device (BYOD) is a mixed blessing.
 On the one hand, it can save the company’s money and improve morale.
 On the other, it brings with it a whole host of potential problems.
 Knowing what BYOD challenges you may face can help you tackle them head-on and increase the effectiveness of your BYOD program.

 According to one study by Cybersecurity Insiders, 82% of organizations allow BYOD to some extent.
 However, in the rush to adapt to this new era, companies often overlook critical factors.
 We’ll lay out the common BYOD risks to help you prepare.

 Everything was so easy a decade back.
 Employees used company-issued computers, spoke on company-owned cell phones, and played by the IT department’s rules.
 People usually weren’t allowed to use their own laptops or mobile devices for work, which enabled IT teams to keep everything locked down.

 The most glaring negative of a BYOD policy is that the IT department loses almost all control over the hardware.
-Your sysadmins can’t dictate what apps or programs employees install, how they secure their devices, or what files they download.
+Your sysadmins can’t fully dictate what apps or programs employees install, how they secure their devices, or what files they download.

 And make no mistake: Employees download things to their personal devices that they’d never dream of keeping on a work computer.
 From questionable game apps to suspicious PDFs, you just don’t know what might be on there.
 Malware or viruses hidden in an employee’s files could spell disaster for your business when an infected BYOD device connects to the company network.